-However, if you leave your heating on 24/7, you will typically end up using more fuel in a like-for-like situation.
+It's clear that if you leave your heating on 24/7, you will typically end up using more fuel.
 This is because some heat loss will always occur due to the difference between the temperature outside your house and the temperature you are trying to maintain on the inside.

 So, if you have your heating on all the time, your heating system will be using energy on an ongoing basis to maintain the inside temperature.